gardener/gardener/landscaper/pkg/controlplane/configuration.md

 ### Component configuration for the Gardener Admission Controller

-The component configuration of the Gardener Admission Controller is optional and enabled by default.
+The component configuration of the Gardener Admission Controller is optional.
 To overwrite the default values, please see the [example configuration](../../../example/20-componentconfig-gardener-admission-controller.yaml).

 ```